Güstrow Cathedral

 Are there restrooms and cafes?

-Facilities may be available nearby, but it’s advisable to check the official website for the latest details.
+Facilities may be available nearby; check the official website for specific locations and amenities.

 What should I wear?